petitmi/petitmi.github.io/content/bread/20230918-product-management/index.md

 description: ""
 tags: ["Project Management"]
 Categories: ["Article", "English"]
-summary: "Profit estimation, revisit the company's mission, deal with tradeoffs, cooperation vs battle"
+summary: "More comprehensive experiences may have been summarized elsewhere, but here's my first-hand insight.
+About profit estimation, company's mission, tradeoffs and coorperations."
 ---

 ## What's the profit?
 Or is it a bet?